Starhawk Review

 Starhawk 9

-New to the experience is the ability to allow you to instantly call down offensive and defensive structures from the orbiting drop ship.
-All of this happens in real-time mind you.
-The single player campaign, which takes you across 10 story driven missions, plays out like a drawn out tutorial for the online multiplayer.
+New to the experience is the ability to instantly call down offensive and defensive structures from the orbiting drop ship.
+All of this happens in real-time, mind you.
+The single-player campaign, which takes you across 10 story-driven missions, plays out like a drawn-out tutorial for the online multiplayer.
 Set in the distant future, you battle for the rare resource known as Rift Energy.
-Known as Rifters, these frontier-style people try to make an honest living mining out the energy, but the opposing faction, the Outcast, are mutants due to exposure to the Rift Energy and they are set to stand in the Rifters’ way.
+Known as Rifters, these frontier-style people try to make an honest living mining out the energy, but the opposing faction, the Outcast, are mutants due to exposure to the Rift Energy and they are set to stand in the Rifters' way.

 Starhawk is the sequel that I wanted it to be.
 It builds on the groundwork that its predecessors have set and explodes through the stars with it.
 There is something so satisfying about building a structure and landing it square on an incoming Hawk.
 As a multiplayer title, Starhawk will have to rely on building a strong online community, which I don't doubt will be an issue.
 Beating everyone to the punch, the developers have already announced that every DLC map will be free.